-Scholarly and applied articles from academic researchers and field practitioners are required and will be found in our Coura Courses container.
+Scholarly and applied articles from academic researchers and field practitioners are required and can be found in our Cougar Courses container free of charge.

 School of Education Attendance Policy

 Due to the dynamic and interactive nature of courses in the School of Education, all candidates are expected to attend all classes and participate actively.
 At a minimum, candidates must attend more than 80% of class time, or s/he may not receive a passing grade for the course at the discretion of the instructor.
 Individual instructors may adopt more stringent attendance requirements.
 Should the candidate have extenuating circumstances, s/he should contact the instructor as soon as possible.
 (Adopted by the COE Governance Community, December, 1997).